 Commencement is not synonymous with graduation or degree conferral.
 Students must complete all requirements for the degree to have the degree officially conferred.
 Because the May ceremonies will honor students who complete their degree requirements in May, Aug. and Dec, it is possible to still have a degree in process while participating in the ceremony.

 In order to walk in the May ceremony graduate students must have completed 18 credits.
 Students who completed their degree requirements in the previous December, may also participate if they officially petitioned.
 The Commencement ceremonies are held only in the Spring (May).

 Students must officially apply to graduate using myRedDragon.
 Additional materials may be required.
 A member of the Registrar's Office will contact you if necessary.
 The Registrar's Office is located in Miller Building, Room 223.
 The phone number is 607-753-4702.

-To obtain a cap, gown, hood and tassel, students should first apply to graduate using myRedDragon by March 1 to have their name appear in the Commencement program..
+Students should apply to graduate using myRedDragon by March 1, 2016 to have their name appear in the Commencement program..

 Once at myRedDragon, do the following:

 2. Select “Student” tab and go to the Registrar Student Channel area